ippontech/blog-usa/posts/serverless.md

 # Prerequesites

-Before we start, you will need to install the Serverless CLI and create an account on the Serverless website.
+Before we start, you will need to install the Serverless CLI.
 Follow the instructions on the [Getting Started](https://serverless.com/framework/docs/getting-started/) page.

-Once the Serverless CLI is installed, you will need to setup the credentials for your Cloud provider.
+Once the Serverless CLI is installed, you will need to define credentials for your Cloud provider.
 I will be using AWS in this post, but support for Azure, GCP, and some other platforms is also provided.
 Instructions for AWS can be found  [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/).

 # Step 1: generating files from a template